arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 ## Product Overview

 The Nesso N1 packs a rich set of features into a compact and portable form factor.
 It includes an integrated color touchscreen, multiple sensors, programmable buttons, and extensive expansion options, all powered by a rechargeable LiPo battery with power management.
+### Product Architecture

+Here put what you have in Main Components section
 ### Pinout

 ![Arduino Nesso N1 Pinout](assets/simple-pinout.png)